BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 Thirdly, the brokerage expects to increase “future cash flows through a significant reduction in our global effective tax rate, due primarily to changes in the geographical distribution of income,” Aon said in its filing.
 “A reduction in our global tax rate over the long term, similar to the reduction achieved over the last five years, would allow Aon to remain competitive with certain global competitors.”

-The transaction is expected to close in the second quarter of 2012.
+The transaction is expected to close in the second quarter.

 Lloyd's of London welcomed Aon's intended move.